 digitalradiohacker.co.uk is being rebuilt - Pages will move and appear broken!

-Here we are covering the amateur radio bands available to UK amateur license holders.
+This section covers the amateur radio bands available to UK amateur license holders.
 The reason for such specificity is that other countries have similar, but sometimes slightly different frequency allocations and power limits.
 It would be quite an undertaking to catalogue all allocations in all countries.

 Once the core pages and sections here are complete, I may add separate pages for other countries and may even put together a record of things like marine and aeronautical frequencies.